-Principal Investigator: PD Dr. Jörg Zinken
+Principal Investigator: Prof Dr. Jörg Zinken

 The project "Language Diversity and Language Use" currently pursues the project "Norms Rules and Morality across Languages (NoRM-aL)", funded by the Leibniz Association until 2023.

 Prima facie, rules and norms appear to play a central role in structuring and organizing social life.
 The project NoRM-aL (Norms, Rules, and Morality across Languages) seeks to investigate how speakers invoke and enforce norms or rules in everyday social interaction.
 Adopting a cross-linguistic perspective (comparing primarily English, German, Italian and Polish data), the project engages the following questions (among others):

 - What are the linguistic and multimodal resources participants draw on when invoking, negotiating, or enforcing rules?

 - How do they flag others’ conduct as transgressive or departing from normative expectations; and how do they sanction such transgressions?
 Conversely, how do they promote compliance and how do they facilitate or encourage actions that are in accordance with the rules or their normative expectations?

 - What role do language-specific resources play in ‘normative talk’?
 Which commonalities and differences can be identified with respect to how participants establish and patrol these normative boundaries across languages and cultures?